Florida Personal Injury Settlements and Law

 For payments picked up by private insurers, plaintiffs can recover the total amount billed for past medical bills and the full amount anticipated to be required for ongoing medical care.
 Future medical expenses must be reasonably certain to be incurred, and there must be evidence to support their reasonableness.
 So privately insured plaintiffs may enter evidence of their past medical bills that the provider claims it is owed.

-Florida law changed in 2015 when the Florida Supreme Court held that plaintiffs in Florida personal injury lawsuits may only submit into evidence at the trial of past medical bills actually paid by Medicare (or Medicaid).
-So, Florida courts now find that future Medicare or Medicare benefits is inadmissible in a personal injury case for a jury’s consideration of future medical expenses.
+Florida law changed in 2015 when the Florida Supreme Court held that plaintiffs in Florida personal injury lawsuits may only submit evidence at the trial of past medical bills actually paid by Medicare (or Medicaid).
+So, Florida courts now find that future Medicare or Medicare benefits are inadmissible in a personal injury case for a jury’s consideration of future medical expenses.
 The rationale is that future Medicare benefits are uncertain and constitute a liability due to the right of reimbursement that Medicare retains.
 But this does not apply to evidence of past medical expenses.

 Expert Required in Malpractice Lawsuit